DarrenCoppinger/milestone-project-2/README.md

     3. Submit the form with an empty email address and check that an error messages appears
     3. Submit the form with an invalid email address and check that an error messages appears when you do so
     4. Submit the form with an empty project description field and check that an error messages appears when you do so
-    5. Hover over "Send Project Details" button to ensure is reacts
+    5. Hover over "Submit" button to ensure is reacts
+    6. Check that page resets when the submit button is clicked
+    7. Check that email is received at email address link to the EmailJS account
-3. Resize page down to check that the form is responsive to the change in width and never goes beyond 60% of the page width.
+3. Resize page down to check that the form is responsive to the change in width and never goes beyond 80% of the page width.
 4. Repeat footer checks as described in step four of the Home section
 5. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>